 - Advance payment provisions

 - Permission for audits by accounting firms

 Adding in minimum annual payouts or royalties that increase each year helps motivate licensees to be aggressive with sales and marketing.
 Licensing agreements don't have to be filed with the USPTO.

 If you need advice on how to market a patent or need a patent assignment or licensing agreement, post your legal need on UpCounsel's marketplace today.
-Our experienced attorneys have an average of 14 years' experience and have worked with businesses like Twilio and Airbnb.
+Our experienced attorneys have an average of 14 years' experience and have worked with businesses like Airbnb and Airbnb.